 Help your student find new and productive ways to redirect their energy.
 This may be a good time to put some more energy back into schoolwork so that they can finish their final high school year with a strong GPA.
 It may be a good time to participate in community service (just for fun, not for an application) or renew a friendship that has been ignored.
 Younger siblings may be feeling left out.

 Your student can also spend some time working on those important skills that will make a difference when they get to college such as time management, independence, and balance.

 Your student can take advantage of the high energy they’ve been using — but find a new outlet.
 What will you find to do with your own energy?

 College application deadlines loom large for high school seniors.
 They have deadlines for Early Action and Early Decision, deadlines for Regular Admission, deadlines for SAT or ACT tests, deadlines for requesting letters of recommendation.
 Once those deadlines are met, you and your student may never want to see another deadline again.

 The work of getting ready for freshman year of college continues long past the submission of those applications.
-But the prep work that needs to be done may be less clear to your student – especially during this wait time.
-If you model destressing, refocusing, and keeping track of deadlines for your student, he’ll be working on this college preparation even during what seems like downtime.
+But the prep work that needs to be done may be less clear to your student — especially during this wait time.
+If you model destressing, refocusing, and keeping track of deadlines for your student, they’ll be working on this college preparation even during what seems like downtime.

 If your student is in high school, check out our e- 60 Practical Tips for Using the High School Years to Prepare for College Success.
 This guide is not about getting in to college.
 It is about how to work now to help your student succeed once they get to college.
 Open the door and get the conversations started!